Values-based leadership is the idea that leaders should draw on their own and followers' values for direction

 So it makes sense, and is natural, for leaders to refer to their own values in creating a vision or making decisions.
 Equally, it makes sense for leaders to connect with their followers' values - because this appeals to what is important to people - which makes people (followers) more likely to act.

-Richard Barrett, author of Building a Values-Driven Organization, defines values-based leadership as "...a way of making authentic decisions that builds the trust and commitment of employees and customers."
+Richard Barrett, author of Building a Values-Driven Organisation, defines values-based leadership as "...a way of making authentic decisions that builds the trust and commitment of employees and customers."

-As a philosophy, this leadership philosophy assumes that an organization based around shared values is likely to be more flexible and more productive than one working towards an aim that few people care about.
+- As a philosophy, this leadership philosophy assumes that an organisation based around shared values is likely to be more flexible and more productive than one working towards an aim that few people care about.

 Leaders who apply this philosophy are likely to experience certain inner benefits.